-In contrast to the many studies that evaluate cost associated with the transition from gas to electric cooking devices in residential buildings, such information is rather limited in the commercial cooking sector.
-For the purpose of estimating cost-effectiveness, equipment costs are obtained from a distributor of restaurant supplies and equipment.21 Equipment costs vary significantly based on equipment characteristics such as appliance type, burner output, and the number of burners, etc. In commercial kitchen applications, equipment cost for induction cooktops ranges from cost savings to more than double compared to the cost of gas cooktops.
+Equipment costs vary significantly based on equipment characteristics such as appliance type, burner output, and the number of burners, etc. In commercial kitchen applications, equipment costs for induction cooktops rangeds from cost savings to more than double compared to the cost of gas cooktops.
 For example, a two-burner, 240V induction cooktop has an incremental equipment cost of about \$3,000.
-For ovens and fryers, equipment costs of electric appliances are typically comparable to their gas counterparts and contribute to minimal incremental equipment costs.
+For ovens and fryers, switching from gas to electric appliances may add average one-time incremental equipment costs of \$2,500 and \$1,000, respectively.
+Other electric appliances may have incremental equipment cost savings due to their simple design and lower ongoing maintenance costs. equipment costs of electric appliances are typically comparable to their gas counterparts and contribute to minimal incremental equipment costs.
 Electric fryers may even have incremental equipment cost savings due to their simple design, and the lower ongoing maintenance costs.
+Many advantages of electric appliances are not quantifiable, such as their easiness to use and clean, increased throughput, and safer work environment with no flames and less heat.

 To deploy induction cooktops or other electric cooking devices, some older commercial buildings may require an electric panel upgrade with an estimated cost of about \$4,000-\$5,000.
-For cooking appliances that use more than 18kW to operate, a 240V outlet upgrade may be required that will add a one-time incremental cost of \$150 or more in older buildings.22 For new buildings, electrical infrastructure is assumed to be sufficient.
+For cooking appliances that use more than 18kW to operate, a 240V outlet upgrade may be required that will add a one-time incremental cost of \$150 or more in older buildings.28 For new buildings, electrical infrastructure is assumed to be sufficient.
 If all other appliances within the new building are also electric, the building may not require gas infrastructure to be installed at the time of construction.
 If gas infrastructure is not placed within the building, avoided gas infrastructure costs may result in cost savings associated with the transition from gas to electric cooking devices.